secondspectrum/tracking-reference-client-v2/README.md

   - `start`: Ingest data starting from the beginning of the stream.
 Default if test is true
   - `live` : Ingest data starting from the current tip of the stream.
 Default if test is false
   - Message ID of the form `number:number`.
 The two numbers are `streamInstanceId` and `streamSequenceNumber`.
 Each feed message will have a message ID attached
-- `json`: Default `false`.
-If true, tracking data will output in JSON

 Example command to connect to test feeds